 Newspaper article

-George named the South Pacific-Style home “Letsbeavenue.”
-The name was reportedly derived from a line used by the British comedian Tommy Cooper “Let’s be havin’ you.”
+George named the South Pacific-style home “Letsbeavenue.”
+The name was reportedly derived from a line by British comedian Tommy Cooper “Let’s be havin’ you.”

 Olivia Harrison reportedly said, “George was a Pisces, so he liked to have water around.”